Lars Mejern Larsson

 Lars Mejern Larsson (born 31 December 1965) is a Swedish Social Democratic politician who has been a member of the Riksdag since 2006.
 He is a member for the constituency of Värmland County and is currently taking up seat number 21.

 Larsson was a member of Transport and Communications Committee from 2010 until 2018.
 From October 2018 until October 2020 he was a member of the Swedish delegation to the Nordic Council, before this he was an alternate for the delegation.
 Since the 2018 general election he is a member of the Cultural Affairs Committee.

 Biography

 Lars Mejern Larsson was born on 31 December 1965, to Lars-Göran Larsson a metal worker, and Henny Högberg, a library manager.
 He grew up in Karlstad and went to high-school there.
-He graduated high-school in 1983 at the age of 18 as a construction worker.
+He graduated from high-school in 1983 at the age of 18 as a construction worker.
 In 1985 he was employed as a postman in Tomteboda and Karlstad, he stopped working as a mail carrier in 1987.
 He started working as a joiner the same year for the Karlstad-based company Siab until 1995.
 He was later employed as an ombudsman for the construction company Bygg 29:an based in Värmland County from 1995 until 2006.